 Making a Map with QGIS

 If (= when), during your QGIS adventures, you get stuck or have questions, consult the QGIS Training Manual, the QGIS wiki, and an array of tutorials.
 You may not at first find exactly what you’re looking for, but it’s worth browsing through these sites to help sort out conceptual misunderstandings.
-Be aware that many tutorials are for older versions of QGIS, so the screen shots and menu labels may not match exactly what you see in your version—but often the concepts are the same.
+Be aware that many tutorials are for older versions of QGIS, so the screen shots and menu labels may not match exactly what you see in your version—but the concepts are generally the same.

 Windows users: You will need to choose between the 32-bit or 64-bit versions based on your particular operating system.
 If you don’t already know which one you have, you can figure it out.

 On the left pane of the application window, if you see a “Browser” panel (which for connecting to data sources) you can click the ‘X’ to close it, since we won’t be using it.
 Be sure to keep the “Layers” panel visible.

-Most people expect to see a map, and are frustrated when they don’t.
+Many people expect to see a map, and are frustrated when they don’t.
 QGIS is a powerful but general mapping tool; broad tools of this nature tend not to do much without explicit instructions from you.
-Using these tools successfully, especially mapping tools, often means adjusting your expectations of what they should do automatically.
+Using these tools successfully often means adjusting your expectations of what they should do automatically.
 If you’re constantly comparing what the tool actually does to what you are assuming it should do, you’ll often feel like the tool isn’t right for you because of erroneous expectations.
 If you are disappointed there is no map, you should ask yourself why you expected to see a map.
 After all, we haven’t given the tool any data to display.

 Data, not maps

 The first thing to recognize is that GIS software doesn’t display maps, it displays data (most of which will have strong geographic ties).
 You must assemble and create your own map from the relevant geographic and social data you’re interested in.
 This might sound annoying, but it’s actually incredibly powerful.
 We walk through the basics in this tutorial.

-There are many places for finding GIS data online, but one important repository to keep on your radar is census.gov.
-You should spend a few minutes exploring the kinds of data you can find there.
-You can find county data on this census.gov page.
-Towards the middle of the page, click ‘Download’, then ‘Web Interface’, then use the ‘Select layer type’ dropdown menu to choose ‘Counties (and equivalent)’.
+Because it’s a warehouse of invaluable data, it’s worth clicking through the pages yourself to get a better sense of how census.gov works.
+Towards the bottom of the page, click the ‘Web Interface’ link, then use the ‘Select a layer type’ dropdown menu to choose ‘Counties (and equivalent)’.
 Click the ‘Submit’ button, then click ‘Download national file’.
 The file

 Add Some Data to the Map

 Cool!
 You see that you’ve just created your first layer in QGIS with a shapefile you downloaded.
 The color of your map is likely different than the screenshot here, since QGIS chooses an arbitrary color to fill in the counties.
 We’ll adjust the color later.
 Notice that

-If you want to get back to your original zoom level, or you accidentally zoom super far in or out (it will happen eventually!), right-click on the layer name on the left in the Layers pane and select the topmost option, “Zoom to layer”.
+If you want to get back to your original zoom level, or you accidentally zoom super far in or out (it will happen eventually!), right-click on the layer name on the left in the Layers pane and select the topmost option, “Zoom to Layer”.